elmastudio/solarone/readme.txt

 = 1.0.1 =
 * Released: June 20, 2022

-* Enhance: Pattern collection.
+* Enhance: Add Customizer to give access to custom CSS and Favicon settings.
+* Enhance: Disable duotone palette since it is not needed in the theme.
-* Bugfix: Footer patterns.
+* Bugfix: Footer patterns updated.
+* Bugfix: Set default font size in theme.json.
+* Bugfix: Navigation block gap.

 = 1.0 =
 * Released: June 19, 2022